janmechtel/clickkiller/README.md

-# Click Killer
+# The BTTN

-Click Killer is a giant “HELP” button that you can press whenever software tools are in your way instead of being helpful.
+The BTTN is a giant “HELP” button that you can press whenever software tools are in your way instead of being helpful.

 ## How to use it